userCY/NGS-pipeline/kallisto2edgeR.md

 rm(tx.hs, gene.hs, tx2gene.hs)
 ```

-### :exclamation: debug: solve the problem of ENST + version bumber, remove version number
+### :exclamation: 3. debug: solve the problem of ENST + version bumber, remove version number
+> **Explanation:**

 > Somewhere in the last two years, Ensembl and Gencode (and I think NCBI is doing this now too) decided to release FASTA and GTF files that include both the Ensembl ID and the version number (eg. "ENSMUST00000000001.4" instead of just "ENSMUST00000000001").

-The IDs with both the ID number and the version number are what's used in Kallisto, and will be your "target_ids".
+> The IDs with both the ID number and the version number are what's used in Kallisto, and will be your "target_ids".

 The kallisto quantification tx_id doesn't match the tx2gene map tx_id, which will casue an error.
 The problem is to be addresed with: